 His primary areas of teaching are Organizational Behavior and Leadership, International and Cross-Cultural Management, and Business Strategy.

-Teaches Principles 1, Auditing, Advanced Accounting, Governmental Accounting (MAC level)
+Teaches Principles 1, Auditing, Advanced Accounting, Governmental Accounting (MAcc level)

 Dr. Forret primarily teaches HR Management, Research Methods, and topics courses in Careers, Training & Development, and Organizational Culture.